awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 ![\[Spot Instance request states\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/spot_request_states.png)

 A one\-time Spot Instance request remains active until Amazon EC2 launches the Spot Instance, the request expires, or you cancel the request\.
-If the Spot price exceeds your maximum price or capacity is not available, your Spot Instance is terminated and the Spot Instance request is closed\.
+If capacity is not available, your Spot Instance is terminated and the Spot Instance request is closed\.

 A persistent Spot Instance request remains active until it expires or you cancel it, even if the request is fulfilled\.
-If the Spot price exceeds your maximum price or capacity is not available, your Spot Instance is interrupted\.
-After your instance is interrupted, when your maximum price exceeds the Spot price or capacity becomes available again, the Spot Instance is started if stopped or resumed if hibernated\.
-You can stop a Spot Instance and start it again if capacity is available and your maximum price exceeds the current Spot price\.
+If capacity is not available, your Spot Instance is interrupted\.
+After your instance is interrupted, when capacity becomes available again, the Spot Instance is started if stopped or resumed if hibernated\.
+You can stop a Spot Instance and start it again if capacity is available\.
 If the Spot Instance is terminated \(irrespective of whether the Spot Instance is in a stopped or running state\), the Spot Instance request is opened again and Amazon EC2 launches a new Spot Instance\.
 For more information, see [Stop a Spot Instance](#stopping-a-spot-instance), [Start a Spot Instance](#starting-a-spot-instance), and [Terminate a Spot Instance](#terminating-a-spot-instance)\.

 You can track the status of your Spot Instance requests, as well as the status of the Spot Instances launched, through the status\.
 For more information, see [Spot request status](spot-request-status.md)\.